jla-42/BangleApps/apps/slpquiet/README.md

 # Sleep Quiet

-Set Quiet mode (or alarms only mode), when the sleep tracking app detects sleep (each 10 min evaluated)
+Set Quiet mode (or alarms only mode) and disable wake on on twist, tap, double tap and face up, when the sleep tracking app detects sleep (each 10 min evaluated)

 ## Usage

 When activated, app disables all notifications / all except alarms when sleep detected.

+Also, it is possible to deactivate wake on on twist, tap, double tap and face up to preseve battery when sleep detected.
+Wake on button press is not affected. (also not possible to deactivate as this is the least power demanding option)

 ## Controls

 In the app you can activate / deactivate the functionality and define if all notifications / all except alarms are to be silenced.
+In the submenu "Disable wake on event when asleep" you can define which wake on "event" is to be disabled during sleep, once detects wake up, the previous state is restored.
+So if you e.g. select the option to disable wake on twist and this option is already disabled, nothing gets changed.

 ## Creator